Lavender Graduation

 Graduation Registration

-Lavender Graduates may choose to receive their cord at the event on stage, off-stage privately, or pick up a cord later.
-Alums who cannot make it to the event can coordinate shipping, but this is on a need-to basis.
+Lavender Graduates may choose to receive their cord at the event on stage, off-stage privately, or pick up a cord prior or after Lavender Graduation Alums who cannot make it to the event can coordinate shipping, but this is on a need-to basis.

 The Pride Awards